opendaylight/releng-builder/docs/jenkins.rst

 .. code-block:: bash

-    # Virtaulenvwrapper uses this dir for virtual environments
+  # virtualenvwrapper uses this dir for virtual environments
     $ echo $WORKON_HOME
     /home/daniel/.virtualenvs
     # Make a new virtual environment